excaliburjs/.github/profile/README.md

 If you're interested in a bit more reading, you can explore our [user documentation](https://excaliburjs.com/docs).

+## Community
+Visit our [discussions page](https://github.com/excaliburjs/Excalibur/discussions) to share what you're working on, ask questions, or chat with other folks who are building games with Excalibur!

 ## More information

 Curious about what plans we have for Excalibur?
 View the [1.0 Release Roadmap](https://github.com/excaliburjs/Excalibur/issues/1161) to see what's coming next.